Proposal Workshop: ASAM OSI for high-fidelity sensor simulation

 There is a lack of standardized interfaces for sensor-specific control loops (e.g., exposure control, shutter synchronization, and beamforming), often forcing users to rely on proprietary solutions.
 Without standardized feedback interfaces, realistic sensor behavior remains unachievable.
 This can be observed at the level of feedback interfaces between sensor subcomponents, “environment-sensor” and “sensor-AD function” interfaces.

-- Specifying fidelity requirements by decomposing sensor models into key subcomponents and defining the essential physical effects for camera, radar, and LiDAR.
+- Specify fidelity requirements by decomposing sensor models into key subcomponents and defining the essential physical effects for camera, radar, and LiDAR.
 This will be addressed per use case, meaning the project may identify several levels of fidelity required to be supported by OSI in the future.